 Day Trips in Sicily

 Sicily is the largest island of the Mediterranian.
 Its history goes back three millennia, making it one of the most interesting places to see in Italy, and in Europe.
 Sicily has mesmerizing nature, colorful villages, and rich cultural heritage.
 It’s also home to Etna, the largest and only active volcano in Europe (its height is 3,340 meters).
-There is quite a lot to see in this region, so we offer the experience of our locally trained English-speaking chauffeurs who will take you wherever you want and share stories about the region you won’t hear from regular tour guides.
+There is quite a lot to see in this region, so we offer the experience of our locally trained English-speaking chauffeurs who will take you wherever you want and share stories about the region they love.

 Famous Sites and Landmarks